3rd Annual

 By donating “period products,” you can make a big difference in ensuring Period Power right here in Portland!

-Whatever your life circumstance, you can help with this community project.
-You can donate period supplies to the effort in a variety of ways, make cards of kindness that'll be tucked in the Period Packs, or give the gift of your time by assembling the Period Packs.
+Whatever your life circumstance, you helped us with this community project.
+You donated period supplies to the effort in a variety of ways, made cards of kindness were tucked in the Period Packs, and gave the gift of your time by assembling the Period Packs.
 Learn about all your options by clicking the links:

 Purchase & Donate These Items